geoserver/geoserver/doc/en/user/source/community/remote-wps/install_xmpp.rst

   $> systemctl start postgresql.service

-Postgres installation is now up and running, let’s proceed with setting up the specific database and the dedicated user for OpenFire, together with authentication method and administration password.
+Postgres installation is now up and running, lets proceed with setting up the specific database and the dedicated user for OpenFire, together with authentication method and administration password.

 For full administration access, switch to postgres user.